developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ##### Other Notes

 * Config file must be named "`enterprisehomescreen.xml`" in lower-case letters.
-* A file with any other spelling or letter case will be ignored.
+* A file with any other spelling or letter case is ignored.
 * If the config file is deleted from the device, EHS will spawn a new config file with default settings.
 * If a mixed-case config file of the same name is deployed, it will overwrite a correctly cased file.
-* An incorrectly cased config file will be treated as missing or cause unpredictable results.
+* An incorrectly cased config file is treated as missing or cause unpredictable results.
 * Once configured, a config file is suitable for [mass-deployment using an MDM](../setup/#automatedinstallation) with or without the EHS app.

 ##### Exporting the Config File